kognise/obsidian-aviation/FAR/Volume 3/I Airports/0169 Expenditure of federal funds for nonmilitary airports or air navigation facilities thereon.md

 \(2\) Inclusion of an airport in the National Airport System Plan, if—

-\(i\) Notice of construction or alteration required by §157.3 of this chapter has been given; and
+\(i\) Notice of construction or alteration required by [[Volume 3/I Airports/0157 Notice of construction, alteration, activation, and deactivation of airports.md#§157.3   Projects requiring notice.|§157.3]] of this chapter has been given; and

 \(ii\) The Administrator has determined that there is no objection to the proposed construction or alteration.